gradiuscypher/grIDS/docs/elastic_stack.md

 # Elastic stack setup and configuration

 ## Pre-requisite - Java
 This is to install the default OpenJRE, but you can also install Oracle Java if you'd prefer.
-I'm unaware of performance impact recently between the two, but it's something to consider.
+I'm unaware of performance impact between the two, but it may be something to consider.

 ```
 sudo apt-get install default-jre